niklaskorz/diesl/README.md

 DieSL defines multiple visitors on DieslOperations that have to be extended when a new variant is introduced, namely [withAccessIndex](src/diesl/operations/accessindex.nim#L5), [collectTableAccesses](src/diesl/operations/boundaries.nim#L5), [collectLoads](src/diesl/operations/optimizations.nim#L8) and [toDataType](src/diesl/operations/types.nim#L122).

+### Adding Syntax for the new Operation

+The natural syntax of Diesl is defined in the `natural.nim` file.
+To add a new one it needs to be added in `transpileCommand`.
+For parsing we use [pattern matching](https://nim-lang.github.io/fusion/src/fusion/matching.html) on the AST.
+If the command cannot be parsed it is important that the old command is returned instead per default.

 Currently, the project's sole backend targets SQLite.
 To this end, the functionality for each DieslOperation can be implemented directly in SQLite's SQL dialect, or compiled into a native binary, loaded into SQLite at startup and accordingly referenced.

 ### Simple Implementation: SQLite's SQL dialect